Sorana Cîrstea: 2023: Miami semifinal, win over world No. 2

-At the Dubai Championships she defeated 11th seed Haddad Maia in the longest match of the season thus far lasting 3 hours and 29 minutes.
+In Dubai, she defeated 11th seed Haddad Maia in the longest match of the season thus far lasting 3 hours and 29 minutes.

-Ranked No. 83 at the next WTA 1000 at Indian Wells, for a second consecutive year she reached the fourth round defeating Kimberly Birrell, 19th seed Madison Keys by walkover, and Bernarda Pera.
+Ranked No. 83 at the next WTA 1000 in Indian Wells, for a second consecutive year she reached the fourth round defeating Kimberly Birrell, 19th seed Madison Keys by walkover, and Bernarda Pera.
 Next she defeated fifth seed Caroline Garcia to reach her first quarterfinal at this level since 2017 and at this tournament and only her fifth overall.
 In the next WTA 1000 in Miami she defeated again fourth seed Caroline Garcia, her second top-5 win in two weeks, and Karolína Muchová to reach the fourth round and the first in Miami since 2013.
-Next she defeated Markéta Vondroušová to reach back-to-back quarterfinals on a WTA 1000 level.
-She reached the semifinals without dropping a set, only for a second time at the WTA 1000 level in a decade (after the 2013 Canadian Open final), defeating world No. 2, Aryna Sabalenka, for her biggest win of her career.
-She was the first player ranked outside the top-50 to win 9+ main draw matches at the Sunshine Double in a single year: four in Indian Wells and five in Miami.
+Next, she defeated Markéta Vondroušová to reach back-to-back WTA 1000 quarterfinals.
+She reached the semifinals without dropping a set, only for a second time at the WTA 1000 level in a decade (after the 2013 Canadian Open final), defeating world No. 2, Aryna Sabalenka, for her biggest win in her career.
+She was the first player ranked outside the top 50 to win 9+ main-draw matches at the Sunshine Double in a single year: four in Indian Wells and five in Miami.
 As a result, she entered back into the top 50 a spot shy of the top 40.

 In May, Cîrstea defeated Elizabeth Mandlik in the final of the Catalonia Open to become the first ever champion in the inaugural edition of that WTA 125 tournament.

 Seeded 30th at the US Open, Cîrstea reached the quarterfinal of a major for the second time, and 14 years after her first quarterfinal appearance at the 2009 French Open.
-Her run to the quarterfinals included wins over Kayla Day and Anna Kalinskaya before upsets over former Grand Slam champion and No. 4 seed, Elena Rybakina, in the third round and No. 15 seed Belinda Bencic in the round of 16.
+Her run to the quarterfinals included wins over Kayla Day and Anna Kalinskaya before upsets over former major champion and No. 4 seed, Elena Rybakina, in the third round, and No. 15 seed Belinda Bencic in the round of 16.
 In her quarterfinal match, she fell to tenth seed and former French Open finalist Karolína Muchová in straight sets.

 2024–2025: Cleveland singles and Madrid doubles titles

-At 2024 Dubai Tennis Championships, Cîrstea reached the semifinals defeating Sofia Kenin, 13th seed Veronika Kudermetova, Donna Vekić and then seventh seed Markéta Vondroušová in a quarterfinal during which she saved six match points.
-She lost in the last four to eventual champion Jasmine Paolini.
+At the 2024 Dubai Championships, Cîrstea reached the semifinals defeating Sofia Kenin, 13th seed Veronika Kudermetova, Donna Vekić and then seventh seed Markéta Vondroušová in a quarterfinal during which she saved six match points.
+She lost in the last four to eventual champion, Jasmine Paolini.

 A foot injury which required surgery meant she missed the second half of the 2024 season.